Skip to main content Skip to secondary navigation

 Financial Wellness for a Healthy, Long Life

-WELLNESS 183 | 2024-2025 Winter
+WELLNESS 183 | 2025-2026 Winter | 1 unit

-Instructor(s): Angela Amarillas
+Instructor: Angela Amarillas

 This course will ground you in the knowledge, skills, and habits you need to identify and achieve your financial goals.
 We will infuse behavior science and psychology into our exploration of personal finance concepts (e.g., credit, debt, saving, and investing) to build your financial capability in the areas of managing money, planning ahead, making choices, and getting help.
 By the end of the quarter, you will have a personalized toolkit to create and refine actionable plans for increasing your financial well-being now and throughout your healthy, long life.